Curriculum Learning: A Survey: Applications of Curriculum Learning

+\begin{sloppypar} Liu et al.~\citeyearpar{liu2020task} propose another curriculum approach for training a NAT model starting from AT.
+They introduce semi-autoregressive translation (SAT) as intermediate tasks that are tuned using a hyperparameter $k$, which defines an SAT task with different degrees of parallelism.
+The easy-to-hard curriculum schedule is built by gradually incrementing the value of $k$ from 1 to the length of the target sentence.
+The authors claim that their method differs from the one of Guo et al.~\citeyearpar{guo2020fine} because they do not use hand-crafted training strategies, but intermediate tasks, showing strong empirical motivation. \end{sloppypar}

-Zhang et al.~\cite{zhang2019curriculum} use curriculum learning for machine translation in a domain adaptation setting.
-The difficulty of the examples is computed as the distance (similarity) to the source domain, so that "more similar examples are seen earlier and more frequently during training".
-The data are grouped in difficulty batches, with the training starting on the easiest group.
+Zhang et al.~\citeyearpar{zhang2019curriculum} use curriculum learning for machine translation in a domain adaptation setting.
+The difficulty of the examples is computed as the distance (similarity) to the source domain, so that ``more similar examples are seen earlier and more frequently during training'' \citep{zhang2019curriculum}.
+The data samples are grouped in difficulty batches, and the training commences on the easiest shard.
 As the training progresses, the more difficult batches become available, until reaching the full data set.

-Wang et al.~\cite{wang-etal-2019-dynamically} introduce a co-curriculum strategy for neural machine translation, combining two levels of heuristics to generate a domain curriculum and a denoising curriculum.
-The domain curriculum gradually removes less in-domain samples, optimizing towards a specific domain, while the denoising curriculum gradually discards noisy examples to improve the overall performance of the model.
+Wang et al.~\citeyearpar{wang-etal-2019-dynamically} introduce a co-curriculum strategy for neural machine translation, combining two levels of heuristics to generate a domain curriculum and a denoising curriculum.
+The domain curriculum gradually removes fewer in-domain samples, optimizing towards a specific domain, while the denoising curriculum gradually discards noisy examples to improve the overall performance of the model.
 They combine the two curricula with a cascading approach, gradually discarding examples that do not fit both requirements.
-Furthermore, the authors employ an optimization to the co-curriculum, iteratively improving the denoising selection without losing quality on the domain selection.
+Furthermore, the authors employ optimization to the co-curriculum, iteratively improving the denoising selection without losing quality on the domain selection.

+\begin{sloppypar} Wang et al.~\citeyearpar{wang2020learning} introduce a multi-domain curriculum approach for neural machine translation.
+While the standard curriculum procedure discards the least useful examples according to a single domain, their weighting scheme takes into consideration all domains when updating the weights.
+The intuition is that a training example that improves the model for all domains produces gradient updates leading the model towards a common direction in all domains.
+Since this is difficult to achieve by selecting a single example, they propose to work in a data batch on average, building a trade-off between regularization and domain adaptation. \end{sloppypar}

+\begin{sloppypar} Zhan et al.~\citeyearpar{zhan2021meta} propose a meta-curriculum learning approach for addressing the problem of neural machine translation in a cross-domain setting.
+They build their easy-to-hard curriculum starting with the common elements of the domains, then progressively addressing more specific elements.
+To compute the commonalities and the individualities, they apply pre-trained neural language models.
+Their experimental results show that adding curriculum learning over meta-learning for cross-domain neural machine translations improves the performance on domains previously seen during training, but also on the unseen domains. \end{sloppypar}